bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 We recommend that you proceed through the documentation in the following order:

-  * **Introduction to the Urban Transportation System Optimization Problem**: First, read the brief [introduction to the Urban Transportation System problem](./docs/Introduction_transportation_problem.md), which will give you a general understanding of the framework of problem you need to solve as well as the relevant optimization challenges.
+  * **Introduction to BISTRO: the Berkeley Integrated System for Transportation Optimization**: First, read the brief [introduction to BISTRO](./docs/Introduction_transportation_problem.md), which will give you a general understanding of the framework of the problem you need to solve as well as the relevant optimization challenges.

   * **Problem statement**: Then, review the [presentation of the Sioux Faux scenario](./docs/The_Sioux_Faux_scenario.md), which introduces the problem setting and particulars of transportation system running in the simulation environment.